-Private schools in Seattle
+Private and international schools in Seattle

-The most popular private schools in Seattle are oversubscribed so it is best to apply well in advance, even before moving to the city.
+The most popular private schools in Seattle are oversubscribed, so it is best to apply well in advance, even before moving to the city.

 Tertiary education in Seattle

-Seattle is a great place for those looking for opportunities in further education.
-The city is home to one of the USA's top universities, the University of Washington, which is the largest university in the Pacific Northwest and is well-respected in academic circles.
+Seattle is a great place for those looking to pursue higher education.
+The city is home to one of the USA's top universities, the University of Washington, which is the largest university in the Pacific Northwest and is well respected in academic circles.